FlolabsInnovationsGroup/FloBrain/Hook up OpenAI Whisper API in backend/README.md

 ## How to Use

-All services are run through the main `app.py` script, which provides three distinct modes.
+All services are run through the main `app.py` script.

 ### Mode 1: Batch Transcription (OpenAI)
 For high-accuracy transcription of a pre-recorded audio file.